9 Amazing Waterfalls In The Great Otway National Park

-It’s home to dozens of amazing waterfalls, making for perfect photo opportunities.
-So if you’re looking for a breathtaking nature escape just a few hours from Melbourne, be sure to visit this National Park in Victoria and check out the most stunning waterfalls of Australia.
+It’s home to dozens of impressive waterfalls, making for perfect photo opportunities.
+So if you’re looking for a breathtaking nature escape just a few hours from Melbourne, visit this National Park in Victoria and check out the most stunning waterfalls in Australia.

 How To Get To The Great Otway National Park?

 The easiest way to get to the Great Otway National Park is by following the Great Ocean Road (B100) from Melbourne to Lorne and Apollo Bay.
 However, you can also reach the park by an inland road from the town of Colac.

 You can also visit the park by taking the bus from Melbourne to Warrnambool with stops in Lorne and Apollo Bay.

 The Best Time To Visit The Great Otway National Park

 The summer months (December – February) are without a doubt a good time to visit the National Park but Spring and Autumn are considered better periods as it is less crowded and the temperatures are still pleasant.